-So far over 200,000 people have visited the exhibition making it the largest attended exhibition of the artwork to date.
+In 2018 the Museum of the Moon was presented at the Beijing Water Cube – National Aquatics Centre.
+Over 200,000 people visited the exhibition making it the largest attended exhibition of the artwork up to that point.

-A special 10m diameter Moon was constructed especially for this large space.
-The exhibition is supported by the Chinese National Space Administration, and describes their lunar research over the past few decades.
-The Museum of the Moon in Beijing presents a history of the art project, chinese poetry, lunar mythologies as well as an introduction to Luke Jerram’s arts practice.
+A special 10 metre diameter moon was constructed specifically for this large space.
+The exhibition was supported by the Chinese National Space Administration, and described their lunar research over the past few decades.
+The Museum of the Moon in Beijing presented a history of the art project, Chinese poetry, lunar mythologies as well as an introduction to Luke Jerram’s arts practice.

 The Moon in Chinese Culture